NicolasBermeo/IntrepidAgent/README.md

-# pipoller
+# IntrepidAgent
-## A simple Python script to ping hosts
+## A Python program used to monitor, record and report on network device statuses.

-### What is pipoller?
+### What is IntrepidAgent?

-**pipoller** is a Python script that will ping a user-specified set of hosts and report on those that are offline.
+**IntrepidAgent** is a Python script that will ping a user-specified set of hosts and report on those that are offline.
 Hosts may be set through a configuration file in json format.
 This script is complete with an interactive CLI to prompt users to make any changes desired to the configuration.

+### How to use IntrepidAgent
+`
+Usage: main.py [OPTION]
+Monitor, record and report on network device statuses.

+With no OPTION specified, run as verbose in terminal.

+ -q, --quiet           suppress automatic printing of status information -c, --configure       enter CLI configuration mode -v, --version         output version information and exit -h, --help            display this help and exit

+To run as a background process on Linux, use 'main.py &' `

-### Configuring pipoller?
+### Configuring IntrepidAgent

-The interactive CLI will prompt users to create a configuration file if none exists.
-If one does exist, users may choose to continue with the existing file in their working directory *or* create a new one to overwrite it.

-Users will be walked through a configuration process by first specifying a polling mode.
-Additional configuration may be prompted for in order to communicate using the specified mode.
-This may include a community string for SNMPv2c or an authentication key for SNMPv3.
+The interactive CLI will prompt users to create configuration files if none exist.
+If all configuration and log files exist in the current working directory, users may choose to append to these files or overwrite them.
+Users will be guided through a configuration process by first specifying which file they would like to configure.
+Configuration options for ICMP, email addresses and polling options are implemented in this solution.
+Files may be configured individually or all at once.

-Finally, users will be asked to input either a list *or* range of host addresses.
-The configuration file will be complete after this point.

 #
 As of current, the following configuration options are available:
-* Setting the polling mode to ICMP.
+* Poll hosts through ICMP
-* Specifying a list or range of IP addresses.
+* Specifying an individual, list or range of IPv4 addresses.
-  * Currently limited to addresses in the same /24 subnet via range.
+  * Limited to addresses in the same /24 subnet via range.

-The following configuration options are planned for future releases:
-* Setting the polling mode to SNMPv1, SNMPv2c, & SNMPv3.
-  * Configuring **pipoller** for these modes.
-* Setting a range of addresses in varying subnets.
+* Specifying an individual or list of email addresses.
-* Setting the wait time in between polls.
+* Specifying the wait time between polls and the amount of polls held before a host is marked as offline.
-* Setting the number of offline responses before notifying an offline host.
 #

 ## Q & A
-### What exactly does pipoller do?
+### What exactly does IntrepidAgent do?

-**pipoller** will use the established hosts list to continuously poll them, monitoring and recording offline activity.
-Currently, this process occurs every *30 seconds* and after *2 rounds* of offline responses, an email notification will be sent out to a user-specified list of addresses.
+**IntrepidAgent** polls hosts using ICMP to determine their online status.
+Polls are sent out at a user-specified interval and after hosts are offline for a user-specified amount of polls, they will be marked as offline.
+This event will be logged and an email notification will be sent out to all specified recipients.

-### Can I automate pipoller to run without user intervention?
+### Can I automate IntrepidAgent to run without user intervention?

-While this feature is not yet available, it is planned for release in the future.
-The script will take a json file and run without prompts afterwards.
-This will allow it to run unmonitored on device boot.
+Yes, the script may be ran quietly or as a background process.
+No user intervention is required as long as all required files exist in the working directory.